Quick Summary

 If you are taking creatine to aid athletic performance, and are concerned that your intake of the supplement may be causing hair loss, consult your doctor.

 You can also get in touch with the professionals at The Treatment Rooms London for specialist advice on hair loss.
-Our team of specialists and highly experienced surgeons are more than happy to discuss all hair loss treatment options — from non-surgical treatments to FUT and FUE hair transplants.
+Our team of specialists and highly experienced surgeons are more than happy to discuss all hair loss treatment options — from to FUT and FUE hair transplants.

 Book a consultation today or call us on 020 8706 0076.